We strive toward a built environment that promotes healthy living, economic opportunity, and instills pride in our community.

 2020 Urgent Repair Program (URP) Grant open until Oct 21st!

 *Scroll to the bottom of the page under "Ongoing Grant Applications" to find the application and assistance policy for the URP20 Grant

 Long range planning is a collaboration between staff, elected officials, and residents to plan and implement strategies for zoning, land use, transportation, and future development.
 See current Planning Documents to the right.

 Planning reviews all development projects for compliance with the Unified Development Ordinance (UDO), Historic District guidelines, floodplain restrictions, and minimum housing code.
-To find the forms required for your situation, see the Planning Forms column, go to the Historic District Commission page, or the Permits, Inspections and Code Enforcement.
+To find the forms required for your situation, see the Planning Forms column, go to the Historic District Commission page, or the Permits, Inspections and Code Enforcement page.

-The Planning Department is constantly pursuing state and federal resources to improve the quality of life for Kinston residents.
-Below are some of our current projects.
+The Planning Department is constantly pursuing state and federal resources to improve the quality of life of Kinston residents.
+Below are some of our current projects:

 Downtown Kinston Mural Program

-- The City of Kinston received funding from the NEA Our Town program to commission outdoor public murals throughout downtown to enhance connectivity between cultural and economic assets in Kinston’s city center.
+- The City of Kinston received funding from the National Endowment for the Arts (NEA) Our Town program to commission outdoor public murals throughout downtown to enhance connectivity between cultural and economic assets in Kinston’s city center.
 To learn more about the program, visit the Downtown Kinston Mural Program.

 Housing Repair Grants